 “Profitability” is the ability of the company to generate profit from its regular business operations.
-It is useful for the entities to survive and compete in the long run.
 The parameter which is used for analyzing the profit making capacity of business known as ‘Profitability Ratios.’
 The three major ratios in this context are Gross Profit Margin, Operating Profit Margin, and Net Profit Margin.

 Content: Gross Profit Margin Vs Net Profit Margin